 Sepsis is not an infection in and of itself.
 Sepsis is the body’s often deadly response to infection.
-Sepsis kills and disables millions and requires early suspicion and rapid treatment for survival.
+Like strokes or heart attacks, sepsis is a medical emergency that requires rapid diagnosis and treatment.

 Sepsis and septic shock can result from an infection anywhere in the body, such as pneumonia, influenza, or urinary tract infections.
 Worldwide, one-third of people who develop sepsis die.
 Many who do survive are left with life-changing effects, such as post-traumatic stress disorder (PTSD), chronic pain and fatigue, organ dysfunction (organs don’t work properly), and/or amputations.

 Scientists are working on discovering what exactly happens in sepsis.
 We know the inflammatory response causes problems such as internal blood clotting too much and too fast.
 This means that parts of the body don’t get adequate blood flow and the body’s tissues don’t get the nutrients they need.
 The signs and symptoms of sepsis vary widely and can cause organs to fail, requiring life support.

 While we still don’t know why our bodies react this way, we know that sepsis can cause:

 - Leakage from the lining blood vessel linings (much like a water hose with holes in it)